Can food relieve people suffering from depression?

 There are many inhibitors of the enzyme monoamine oxidase in fruits and vegetables.
 One of these inhibitors is the phytochemical eugenol which is present in clove, oregano, cinnamon and nutmeg.
 The problem is that we don’t eat enough of it to profit from its effect.
 Another inhibitor is called flavonoid which can be found in apples, berries, grapes, kale, onions, green tea.
-Here, food may provide sufficient active compound to decrease the activity of monamine oxidase.
+Here, food may provide sufficient active compounds to decrease the activity of monoamine oxidases.

 Also tobacco has significant amounts of monoamine oxidase inhibitors which may be the reason why people feel so good after smoking.

-Plus, eating many antioxidants such as polyphenols can have anti-inflammatory and cancer preventive effects.
+Plus, eating many antioxidants such as polyphenols can have anti-inflammatory and cancer-preventive effects.
 Several studies have shown that polyphenols such as in pomegranates restrain the growth of mammary gland, lung, skin, intestine, and prostate cancer.
-Antioxidants such as flavonoids and anthocyans tend to protect our body from free radicals and decelerate the impact of oxidative stress.
+Antioxidants such as flavonoids and anthocyanins tend to protect our body from free radicals and decelerate the impact of oxidative stress.
 Plus, they lower the deposition of fat in arteries and prevent arteriosclerosis.

 Results suggest that what we eat can influence our psychological health.
 More frequent consumption of vegetables appears protective against depressive symptoms over time in older persons.
 Even when eating more vegetables three times a week!
 Frequent consumption of vegetables was significantly associated with reduced risk of depression.
 Eat more veggies and fruits – that’s the motto 😉

 I can speak from my personal experience as eating exclusively plant-based that I really cannot remember suffering from inflammation or being ill.
 What about you?
 Are you a completely different person when you’re hungry? 😉